Contact

 Il était un petit navire / There once was a little ship…

 The ship was called “Mataroa” and departed from Greece at dawn on 22 December 1945.
 In the most difficult period of modern Greek history, at the outbreak of the Civil War, in a gloomy climate of persecution and fear, the philhellene Octave Merlier, director of the French Institute, in collaboration with deputy director, Roger Milliex, foreseeing the ominous political developments, evacuated the new generation of the intellectual elite of Greece to Paris through the institution of scholarships of the French state.
 The British ship “Mataroa”, a word which, according to one version, means “woman with big eyes” in Polynesian and, according to others, suggests insight, restlessness, hope, being alive, took with it 125 young Greek scientists and artists to save them from the “white terror” that began after the Dekemvriana clashes.
-These people included Kornilios Kastoriadis, Kostas Papaioannou, Mimika Kranaki, Kostas Axelos, historian Nikos Svoronos, architecture students Emmanouil Kindynis, Aristomenis Provelengios, Athanasios Gattos, Konstantinos Manouilidis, Nikolas Hatzimichalis, Giorgos Kandylis, Panos Tsolakis, and Takis Zenetos, cinematographer Manos Zacharias, sculptor Memos Makris, painter Dikos Vyzantios, musician Dimitris Horafas, art critic Angelos Prokopiou, doctors Andreas Glinos and Evangelos Brikas, author Elli Alexiou, poetess Matsi Hatzilazarou, poet Andreas Kampas, philologists Emmanouil Kriaras and Stamatios Karatzas, and many more.
+These people included Kornilios Kastoriadis, Kostas Papaioannou, Mimika Kranaki, Kostas Axelos, historian Nikos Svoronos, architecture students Emmanouil Kindynis, Aristomenis Provelengios, Athanasios Gattos, Konstantinos Manouilidis, Nikolas Hatzimichalis, Giorgos Kandylis, Panos Tsolakis, and Takis Zenetos, cinematographer Manos Zacharias, sculptor Memos Makris, sculptor and author Nelly Andrikopoulou, painter Dikos Vyzantios, musician Dimitris Horafas, art critic Angelos Prokopiou, doctors Andreas Glinos and Evangelos Brikas, author Elli Alexiou, poetess Matsi Hatzilazarou, poet Andreas Kampas, philologists Emmanouil Kriaras and Stamatios Karatzas, and many more.

 This restless “precious load” would seek a way of salvation in the French universities and later would change the course of thought, science, letters and arts in the whole of Europe with their works.
 Since then, however, a lot has changed.
 Now – eighty years later – what?
 Where to?
 And why?